AUTHORS OF REMEMBER THE TIME: PROTECTING MICHAEL JACKSON IN HIS FINAL DAYS

 Bill & Javon: The public Michael Jackson was an entertainer.
 The private Michael Jackson was a father, a son.
-The public Michael was very image conscious.
+The public Michael was very image-conscious.
 When he knew he was going somewhere and there were going to be a lot of cameras, he would fly in his hairstylist and get a one-of-a-kind outfit made by a top designer.
 He would spend 4 to 5 hours just preparing himself for the cameras and the bright lights.
-The private Michael just loved being with his kids, watching movies, eating popcorn, and walking around the house in pajamas without a care in the world.
+The private Michael just loved being with his kids, watching movies, eating popcorn, and walking around the house in pyjamas without a care in the world.

 MJJC: Can you describe a typical day in the life of Michael Jackson?

 Bill & Javon: The business side of Mr. Jackson’s life was an ongoing machine.
 Through his management and his legal representatives, his days were often pre-scheduled with conference calls and meetings.
 Each day an itinerary was prepared for Mr. Jackson of where he needed to be, who he needed to talk to.
-Sometimes he followed the schedule the the letter, and other times he said the hell with schedule and he did whatever he wanted to do.
+Sometimes he followed the schedule the letter, and other times he said the hell with the schedule and he did whatever he wanted to do.

-Bill & Javon: To be honest, in the beginning the biggest challenge was you guys: the fans.
+Bill & Javon: To be honest, in the beginning, the biggest challenge was you guys: the fans.
 As with every celebrity we’ve worked for, it’s always about keeping the fans and the crowds at arm’s length.
 Everybody is a potential threat.
 Of course, Mr. Jackson’s relationship with his fans was different.
 He’d roll the car window down and wave people over to chat, to hang out.
 Being security, our natural instinct was to try and get in between to act as a buffer, but Mr. Jackson would always wave us aside and say, “Be nice to my fans.
 They’d never let anything happen to me.”
 He knew that his fans were his greatest supporters and protectors.

-Other than that, because of his children’s safety, Mr. Jackson was hyper vigilant about security.
+Other than that, because of his children’s safety, Mr. Jackson was hyper-vigilant about security.
 Having been one of the most famous men on Earth his whole life, he knew everything there is to know about personal protection and privacy, so it was rare he put himself in any kind of dangerous situation.
 He was mindful of the fan who shot and killed John Lennon.
 He knew some people were overly obsessed with him and he was afraid of someone using their being a fan to get close enough to harm him.
-So Mr. Jackson may have let his guard down to be close to his fans, but as his security team we never did.
+So Mr. Jackson may have let his guard down to be close to his fans, but as his security team, we never did.

 MJJC: How did Michael cope with all the tabloid trash that was written about him?
-How computer savvy was Michael?
+How computer-savvy was Michael?
 Did he use the internet often?
 What websites did he visit?
 Were his children allowed to use the television or the Internet?

 Bill & Javon: He didn’t cope with it.
 He refused to.
 He shut it completely out of his life.
 He didn’t want his children exposed to it.
 Since various talk show hosts still mocked and joked about him, there was no broadcast or cable TV in that house.
 They only watched movies and shows on DVD.
-The only newspapers he read regularly were the Wall Street Journal and the Robb Report, because neither of those have tabloid news in them.
+The only newspapers he read regularly were the Wall Street Journal and the Robb Report because neither of those has tabloid news in them.
 Whenever we went to newsstands and bookstores, his managers would let us know if any current newspaper or magazine was saying negative things about him.
 If there were, one of us would go in advance to remove all those issues from the racks.
 For the same reason, he never went on the Internet and never allowed the children on it unless they were monitored.
-The only web surfing he did was a few times after Bill showed him how to shop and bid on eBay for collectable items.
+The only web surfing he did was a few times after Bill showed him how to shop and bid on eBay for collectible items.